 Pitch Preliminary Session & Orientation: The date and time of this event is being changed to the afternoon of March 31, 2020 and the Morning of April 1, 2020.
 Please contact us at email@example.com with any questions or concerns

 The Pre-seed Builder Fund (or Builder Fund) was created to financially and operationally support the development of startup companies run by entrepreneurs who demonstrate a socially or economically disadvantaged background that hinders access to traditional forms of capital and executive networks at the pre-seed stage.
 Companies selected for a Builder Fund qualify for investment and/or executive support to better position the company to receive follow-on, professional investment.
 The Builder Fund differentiates itself by identifying exceptional investment opportunities that are often overlooked by traditional funding organizations, by advancing the development of those opportunities.
 This program supports TEDCO’s overall mission of identifying, investing in, and helping to build great, Maryland-based companies that grow and last.

 The Builder Fund is now receiving applications via its online portal at www.tedcomd.com.
-The current application deadline is February 15, 2020.
+The deadline for the application has closed - February 15, 2020.

 All applications will initially be screened for eligibility as set forth in Code of Maryland Regulations (“COMAR”) § 14.04.02 and §14.04.03.
 Ineligible applicants will be notified within 30 days of their application submission.